-The theatre was purchased by the City of Brampton in 1981 from the Odeon Corporation.
-The City is currently reviewing restoration and adaptive reuse options to return the Heritage Theatre to the prominent Downtown landmark status that it once was.
+The City is currently investigating partnerships for restoration and adaptive reuse options to return the Heritage Theatre to the prominent Downtown landmark status that it once was.

 To learn more about the City of Brampton's restoration and adaptive reuse plans for the Heritage Theatre, please contact: IDP@brampton.ca